 Provide a short self-assessment of the technical assistance needs (clinical, financial, policy, communications) your organization would like to fulfill during the contract period to support your organization in being able to obtain external funding for the continuation of the activities initiated in this project.
 (300 words)

-SECTION VI: Budget
+SECTION VI: Budget and Audited Financial Statement

-All applicants must submit a line item budget with their application.
+All applicants must submit a line item budget and a copy of their audited financial statement with their application.
 The budget should include all personnel and other than personnel costs proposed for this contract.
 Attachment F: Budget Proposal Form can be found here: https://fphnyc.org/get-involved/requests-proposals/.
-Below are instructions for completing and uploading the budget into Survey Monkey.
+Below are instructions for completing and uploading the budget and the audited financial statement into Survey Monkey.

 Instructions for Completing the Budget Template: